noisebridge/MediaBridge/README.md

 pipenv run dev
 ```

+Be sure to specify options such as -v and -l *before* any subcommands (process, load, etc.).

+**NOTE:** *If you encounter a ModuleNotFoundError, make sure you are in the root directory of the project, as the `mediabridge` directory is the module Pipenv is trying to reference.*

 This is currently just an alias to run the main script using `pipenv run python -m mediabridge.main`, but this may change in the future, so using `pipenv run dev` will ensure the correct script is always run.

-**NOTE:** *If you encounter a ModuleNotFoundError, make sure you are in the root directory of the project, as the `mediabridge` directory is the module Pipenv is trying to reference.*

 ## Testing